cds-snc/covid-alert-app/e2e/java.md

 # Java setup

-## jdk switching
+## jdk switching (optional)

-This will enable you to switch between Java versions when you have multiple versions installed.
+This is useful but not required for the Detox tests to run.
+From your current terminal session, it lets you switch between Java versions, when you have multiple versions installed.

 Add the following to `~/.zshrc` (or `~/.bashrc`):